bittu-roy/resturant-app-assignment/README.md

 Welcome to the Restaurant App project!
 This React-based web application is designed for managing a restaurant's online presence, allowing customers to explore the menu, place orders, and get to know more about the restaurant.

 ## Features:
-**Dynamic Menu:** Browse through a dynamic menu with detailed information about each dish.
+**1. Dynamic Menu:** Browse through a dynamic menu with detailed information about each dish.

-**Order Placement:** Easily place orders with a seamless checkout process.
+**2. Order Placement:** Easily place orders with a seamless checkout process.

-**About Us Page:** Learn more about the restaurant, including its history, ambiance, and chef.
+**3. About Us Page:** Learn more about the restaurant, including its history, ambiance, and chef.

-**Responsive Design:** Enjoy a consistent and user-friendly experience across various devices.
+**4. Responsive Design:** Enjoy a consistent and user-friendly experience across various devices.

 ## Technologies Used:
 **React:** Building the frontend user interface.